Last Updated on: September 5, 2023

 As every day goes by, more and more of our lives are held on hardware that at any time could fail without notice; photographs, movies, journals, business records, website files, databases, designs, contacts, emails and more.

-This might sound like the introduction to a new backup solution but the truth is this is more like a self motivating post.
-Despite losing photographs, work and many gigabytes of MP3 I still don’t have a reliable backup solution.
-It is forever on my todo list and never completed, as there is always something better to be doing.
+This might sound like the introduction to a new backup solution, but the truth is this is more like a self-motivating post.
+Despite losing photographs, work and many gigabytes of music, I still don’t have a reliable backup solution.
+It is forever on my to-do list and never completed, as there is always something better to do.

-Until my inevitable post describing the loss of my entire digital life, I just wanted to talk quickly about using optical discs (DVDs and CDs especially) for backup; don’t do it.
+While hoping I don’t lose my entire digital life, I just wanted to write quickly about using optical discs (DVDs and CDs especially) for backup; don’t do it.

-Without the need for research, debate, analysis or testing it is safe to say you shouldn’t use CDs or DVDs for backup if you have anything but short term intentions.
-With the amount of alternatives available, it is best just to get out of this habit and look at something else.
+Without the need for research, debate, analysis or testing, it is safe to say you shouldn’t use CDs or DVDs for backup if you have anything but short-term intentions.
+With the number of alternatives available, it is best just to get out of this habit and look at something else.

 A quick overview of alternative methods:

-Whatever backup system you use make sure it is feasible, automatic and reliable.
-Most importantly, just make sure you have one! (note to self…)
+Whatever backup system you use, make sure it is feasible, automatic and reliable.
+Most importantly, make sure you have one! (note to self…)